 Born in 1958 in Byblos, I’ve lived in Paris since 1975.
-And though I feel deeply tender toward the city where my life began, I have a passion for the one which, for forty years now, has never failed to impress my eyes, my spirit and my heart.
+I have a passion for the French capital which has never failed to impress my eyes, my spirit and my heart.

-Working as rewriter, the editor of an encyclopedia, and managing editorial projects, all led me to collaborate with photographers, then to make photographic documentaries myself, including portraits of authors (Opale Agency), and to produce the covers of musical scores (Symétrie Editions).
+Working as rewriter, the editor of an encyclopedia, and managing editorial projects, all led me to collaborate with photographers, then to make photographic documentaries myself.

 Over the last fifteen years, I have devoted most of my time to writing and photography, centering my attention on the artistic image, its status and powers.